Konstantin-Boev/core/docs/core/04_core-concepts/03_glue42-client/04_angular/angular.md

 }

 ```

+You can now access the Glue42 Web JS API from `this.glueStore.glue`.
+Next we will take a deep look into the `Glue42Ng` module, `Glue42Store` service and the respective configuration options.

 Now you can inject your service in the components which need it.
 This gives your decent level of encapsulation and control.
 If you prefer handling async actions with observables, then this service is the perfect place to wrap the methods you use in observables.